chescales/infantium-sdk-docs/source/walkthroughs/game_walkthrough.rst

 =====================================================

 :Author: Infantium <www.infantium.com>
-:Date: $Date: 2013-09-20 01:10:53 +0000 (Wed, 20 Sep 2013) $
-:Revision: $Revision: 1 $
+:Date: |today|
+:Version: |version|
-:Description: This tutorial show how to send a game rawdata, detailing the different required functions with its parameters.
+:Description: This tutorial shows how to send a game rawdata, detailing the different required functions with its
+    parameters.

 Introduction
 ===========================